rinpharma/r-pharma/content/post/2021-07-31-call4papers/index.md

 Applications close August 31st, and you’ll be notified of our decision on Sept 7th.

 To apply, please submit the form found at this [link](https://rinpharma.com/html/call4papers/)  with your title and abstract that introduces you and your proposed topic.

-If you prefer, you can email your submission to info@rinpharma.com
+To ask a question, please use the form on our [contact page](https://rinpharma.com/contact/) to have your question routed to the organising commitees Slack channel or email us on info@rinpharma.com

 There are 10-20 minute long talks that are scheduled alongside talks by invited speakers.
 We are looking for interesting topics and engaging speakers on the entire drug development process, medical devices and other pharma related topics.